-institute moved to more prestigious premises, but in 1993, the director, Valdemar Melanko, admitted that the building had become like a "golden cage"21 and was unsuitable for the Institute's extensive library.
+the two countries.
+Reforms in 1967 strengthened the scientific function and minimized the influence of Finnish communists and the Finnish-Soviet Friendship Society.
+The institute moved to more prestigious premises, but in 1993, the director, Valdemar Melanko, admitted that the building had become like a "golden cage"21 and was unsuitable for the Institute's extensive library.

 The transfer of Villa Frenckell to Finnish ownership didn't escape the notice of Latvian diplomats in exile.
-Roberts Liepinš (1890-1978), a longserving member of the Latvian Service and Foreign the representative of Latvia in the Federal Republic of Germany, learned of the villa's fate in 1974 through retired Finnish judge Johannes Jyrylä.
-Liepinš reported the matter to Anatols Dinsbergs, head of the Latvian diplomatic mission, concluding his January 20, 1974 report with the optimistic prediction that "Once the situation in Eastern Europe changes, restored Latvian state will the negotiate issues related the to building with Finland, not Moscow."22
+Roberts Liepiņš (1890-1978), a longserving member of the Latvian Foreign Service and the representative of Latvia in the Federal Republic of Germany, learned of the villa's fate in 1974 through retired Finnish judge Johannes Jyrylä.
+Liepiņš reported the matter to Anatols Dinsbergs, head of the Latvian diplomatic mission, concluding his January 20, 1974, report with the optimistic prediction that "Once the situation in Eastern Europe changes, the restored Latvian state will negotiate issues related to the building with Finland, not Moscow."22